 Chuck encouraged the industry executives to fill the void left by Spud and Rich's passing.

-How insights from Chuck's childhood form the foundations for more fun today.
+How insights from Chuck's childhood form the foundation for more fun today.

 Growing Up Fun

-"When Dad came home early, we knew he had something new for us to try!"
-Chuck Knerr was raised on fun.
-His dad, Rich, along with his business partner Spud Melin often used their kids as testers of their latest inventions like Super Stuff.
-They knew which products would succeed by watching the childrens' faces.
+"When Dad came home early, we knew he had something new!"
+Spud and Rich often used their kids as testers of their latest inventions.
+At right: Super Stuff.

-Being in the commercials was big fun!
-Spud and Rich made their own TV commercials and invited kids from the neighborhood to join in, making them more authentic.
+Spud and Rich made their own TV commercials and invited kids from the neighborhood, making them more authentic.
 Spud even enlisted the help of their postal carrier!

-Chuck noted, "When I played with my daughters, I found myself doing all the things Dad did.
+Chuck noted, "When I played with my daughters, I found myself doing the same things Dad did.
 I shared with him how special it was to feel my connection with him, through my kids."

 During hot summer days, Chuck learned to sell by pulling his wagon door-to-door, selling water slides for $5.98.